-A careful, thorough, and early examination of the vehicle is important.
+A careful, thorough, and early examination of the motor vehicle when it is available is important.

-- A. Start with the plate bearing the vehicle identification number.
+a.
+Start with the plate bearing the VIN.
 Look for evidence of tampering, either of the plate itself or of the rivets that hold it in place.
 Record the complete number by placing a paper over it and rubbing it with a pencil.
-Report whether the number is consistent with the type and model of the vehicle and consistent with the policy. - B. Abundant clear photographs should be obtained of the engine, passenger, and trunk compartments and all areas of the exterior, including wheels and tires.
-The engine, the ignition lock, and the registration plate particularly are important.
-Don't mark the face of a photograph; it may destroy its value as evidence.
+Report whether the number is consistent with the type and model of the motor vehicle and consistent with the policy.